bevyengine/bevy-website/content/news/2020-08-10-introducing-bevy/index.md

 #### Adding New Asset Types

-To add a new asset type, implement the {{rust_type(type="trait", mod="bevy::asset", name="AssetLoader", no_mod=true)}} trait.
+To add a new asset type, implement the {{rust_type(type="trait" crate="bevy_asset" name="AssetLoader" no_mod=true)}} trait.
 This tells Bevy what file formats to look for and how to translate the file bytes into the given asset type.

 Once you have implemented `AssetLoader<MyAsset>` for `MyAssetLoader` you can register your new loader like this:
 ```rs